Ready to begin!

 Review the Disney Look guidelines

-Our appearance standards are an important part of our company's heritage.
-Before you arrive, make sure to review the full Disney Look guidelines.
+Please review the full Disney Look guidelines.
 You must be in compliance with Disney Look when you arrive.
 This includes removing any facial piercings, such as nose rings, for your ID photo that will be taken during check-in.

 -